France has something for everyone

 Stylish port towns

-St Tropez, Cannes, Antibes - these are names that conjure images of glistening waters, tree-lined boulevards, and gleaming yachts docked in harbours lined with glamorous cafes.
+St Tropez, Cannes, Antibes or St Malo - these are names that conjure images of glistening waters, tree-lined boulevards, and gleaming yachts docked in harbours lined with glamorous cafes.
 France is home to some of the Mediterranean's most glitzy port towns, where thos seeking a stylish getaway flock to sock in the sun.
 A cruise is a fantastic way to see the region, taking in both the French and Italian Rivieras, where you'll get to watch mega-yachts.

 The excellent wine

 France is one of the world's most renowned producers of wine, with a history of viniculture stretching back centuries.
-Here you'll find vineyards who've been bringing Bordeaux, Burgundy and Champagne to our tables for generations.
 Bordeaux is the wine capital of France, famous for deliciously full-bodied red wine, complemented by fabulous foods rooted in tradition.
 On a wine tour, you'll visit several vineyards and wine estates, participate in tastings, and learn about winemaking.
-Visit the Château d'Agassac, a 13th-century castle & 42-hectare vineyard, and soak in the ambience as live musicians perform classical masterpieces.
+Or on this eight-day foodie tour of southern France enjoy with wine tastings in Saint-Emilion at Chateau Coutet.
+Alternatively, sample fine wines on this wonderful tour of the Loire Valley.